xieyuheng/inner/books/boundaries-as-types/src/01-cell-complexes.md

-To specify the orientation of the map, we must specify another map between two cell complexes -- from the spherical coordinate space of the boundary `x` to the spherical coordinate space of the boundary `w * y * z`.
+To specify the orientation of the map, we must specify another map between two cell complexes -- from the spherical coordinate space of `x` to the boundary space of `w * y * z`.

-- [question] The image of the coordinate space is used for boundary checking, but not used to define orientation?

 - In the case of boundary cubes, it is enough to specify the mapping between all the corners.

 The orienting map must not be degenerated.

+Maybe recursion can stop here.

-Map between two spherical cell complexes is special, it is enough to just specify how cells are mapped to composition of cells, no need to further specify the orientation of the map, because it is unique.
+- Maybe a map between two spherical cell complexes is special, it is enough to just specify how cells are mapped to composition of cells, no need to further specify the orientation of the map, because it is unique.

   TODO Proof the above judgment.

   - To proof it, we must fully understand it first.

 [question] Is the above judgment also true for manifolds?